tonyfroc/mr-roboger/README.md

 - If a number input by the user contains `1`, all digits are replaced with "Beep!"
 - If a number input by the user contains `2`, all digits are replaced with "Boop!"
 - If a number input by the user contains a `3`, all digits are replaced with "Won't you be my neighbor?"
+- If 2 appears in the same number as 1, for example `12`, the rule for `2` takes precedence.
+- If 3 appears in the same numer as 1 or 2, for example `13` or `23`, the `3` rule will take precedence in both instances.

 ## Tests